mattcieslak/hbcd-docs/docs/measures/beh_CG_interaction/MAPS-TL.md

 ## Quality Control & Known Issues
 QC procedures included examining the range of the child’s age to ensure that it falls within 3 to 9 months; examining missingness; calculate sum scores and means applying our prorated scoring rule; generating summary statistics and visualizations for item-level frequencies, age, and scores; and using Calculate Cronbach's Alpha for reliability.

-Common QC issues included incorrect ages and prorated scoring not being applied to observations with missing responses.
-Subject matter experts noted the missingness rule not being correctly implemented, leading to incorrect scores.
-Measure administration has a strict age cutoff.
-Age auto-generation needs to be fixed so that QC can ensure the measure is being administered to correct target population.

 <details class="collapsible references">
   <summary class="references">References</summary>
  <ul>